Multiple transitivity except for a system of imprimitivity: -by-block-transitive groups

-\begin{lem} Among the Mathieu groups (including $\mathrm{M}_{22} \rtimes 2$) there is only one proper $2$-by-block-transitive action, namely the imprimitive rank $3$ action of $\mathrm{M}_{11}$, which has block stabilizer $\mathrm{M}_{10}$, point stabilizer $\Alt(6)$ and distant pair stabilizer $C^2_3 \rtimes C_2$.
+\begin{lem} Among the Mathieu groups (including $\mathrm{M}_{22} \rtimes C_2$) there is only one proper $2$-by-block-transitive action, namely the imprimitive rank $3$ action of $\mathrm{M}_{11}$, which is given in line 1 of Table~\ref{table:exceptional}.
 The latter action has exactly two orbits on distant triples, each of size $3960$. \end{lem}

-\begin{proof} We suppose that $G$ is a Mathieu group equipped with one of its multiply transitive actions on the set $X$, and $L < G(x)$ is such that the action on $G/L$ is $2$-by-block-transitive.
+\begin{proof} We suppose that $G$ is a Mathieu group equipped with one of its multiply transitive actions on the set $X$, take $x \in X$, and suppose $L < G(x)$ is such that the action on $G/L$ is $2$-by-block-transitive.
 We again use the fact given by Corollary~\ref{cor:double_coset} that $|L|^2$ must be a multiple of $|G|-|G(x)|$.